The Weather at

 TELEVISION REPORTING OF ARMIDALE’S WEATHER - Since 1st

-August 2015 when the Armidale city weather station ceased taking 3pm daily readings,
+August 2015 when the Armidale city weather station ceased taking 3pm daily

-reports report the day’s maximum and minimum temperatures from Armidale
+weather reports report the day’s maximum and minimum temperatures from Armidale

 airport.